Naga Munchetty Defies BBC Social Media Impartiality Rules

 Despite Director-General Tim Davie’s insistence that BBC employees will face sanctions for breaking impartiality rules online, it seems a few stars still just can’t help themselves.
-After sneering at Robert Jendrick for displaying a union flag in his office during a BBC Breakfast interview this morning, Naga Munchetty took to Twitter to continue the fun, liking gems such as ‘the flag shaggers will be up in arms’ and ‘[this] should be done every time the Tories roll out one of their talking head ministers’.
+After sneering at Robert Jenrick for displaying a union flag in his office during a BBC Breakfast interview this morning, Naga Munchetty took to Twitter to continue the fun, liking gems such as ‘the flag shaggers will be up in arms’ and ‘[this] should be done every time the Tories roll out one of their talking head ministers’.
 Exactly what you’d expect from an impartial broadcaster…

 The BBC’s impartiality rules are quite explicit on their employees’ social media use.
 New guidance released in October says: